mongodb/charts-embedding-examples/embedding-sdk/unauthenticated/readme.md

 3. **Optional**
    If you do not wish to use our sample data and have completed the above steps to prepare your own chart for embedding,
    - Open the _index.js_ file (`src/index.js`)
-   - Replace the `baseUrl` string on `line 7` with the base URL you copied from the MongoDB Charts Embedded Chart menu.
+   - Replace the `baseUrl` string on with the base URL you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)
-   - Replace the `chartID` string on `line 12` with the chartID you copied from the MongoDB Charts Embedded Chart menu.
+   - Replace the `chartId` string on with the chart ID you copied from the MongoDB Charts Embedded Chart menu (look for "\~REPLACE\~" in the comments)
 4. Run `npm install` to install the package dependencies.
-5. Run `npm install -g parcel-bundler`to install Parcel.
+5. Run `npm install -g parcel-bundler` to install Parcel.
 You may need to run `sudo npm install -g parcel-bundler` if you lack permissions.
    - Optional Parcel.js documentation https://parceljs.org/ for more information on what this is
 6. Run `parcel index.html` to launch the sample application